Behemouth/sites/README.md

   cd my-mirror;
   proxite init;
   ```

-  Or copy from example site:`cp example my-mirror`.
+  Or copy from other sites.

 3. Edit `config.js`, remember to change `mirrorLinks` or `mirrorLinksFile`:

   ```javascript